Owner of Ben and Jerry's: We'll ensure every worker in our supply chain gets a living wage

 “The two biggest threats that the world currently faces are climate change and social inequality.
 The past year has undoubtedly widened the social divide,” CEO Alan Jope said.

 The coronavirus pandemic has worsened global inequality and is expected to increase extreme poverty — defined as living on less than $1.90 a day — for the first time in over two decades, according to the World Bank.
-Unequal access to vaccines among rich countries and poor countries risks worsening the divide.
+Unequal access to vaccines among rich countries and poor countries may also worsen the divide.

 That will only increase pressure from activists and consumers for companies to tackle inequality.
 Several clothing retailers, including H&M and Asos, have committed to paying living wages in their garment supply chains.
 And major German supermarkets chains, including Aldi and Lidl, last year signed a voluntary agreement to promote living wages in their supply chains.